 My friend and I stayed mostly in local guesthouses or Airbnb apartments, which we enjoyed more than the night or two we stayed in larger hotels.
 In all of the smaller establishments, we were usually treated to wine, olive oil or another Croatian delicacy!
 Not sure what to do in Croatia?
 Your host can help with that!
 Our Croatian host made us feel welcome instantly, with offbeat local suggestions, and a constant offering of appetizers drenched in Croatian olive oil.

 Be Prepared For Lots of

-If you’re not physically up for daily uphill hikes, I recommend researching your destination and accommodation carefully.
+If you’re not physically up for this, I recommend researching your destination and accommodation carefully.
 Don’t forget comfy walking shoes!
 Trust me, trekking up rocky hills in flip flops is no fun!

 Dubrovnik is Almost Always Packed

 If scheduling isn’t an issue you might want to consider visiting Dubrovnik in September or October.
-During this time of year, the weather is much more bearable than the scorching summers, and less cruise ships are at port.
+During this time of year, the weather is much more bearable and less cruise ships are at port.
 Hotel prices, and package deals are much cheaper outside the summer months as well.

 If you can’t swing an off-season visit, try to avoid the major tourist attractions during midday.
 The city walls, for example, are most crowded around 3 PM.

 If you’ve been to Croatia, do you think it’s worth the hype?
 What do you wish you had known before visiting?
 If not, do you want to visit Croatia?
 I’m hoping to go back soon and give it another shot!